-The surgery is generally considered other treatment options such as ablation, fails to cure the problem.
+The surgery is generally considered when other treatment options such as ablation, fail to cure the problem.

 It is important for you to let your doctor know about any kind of medication that you take including herbal supplements.
 If you have any kind of allergy to anesthesia, you need to let him/her know as well.
 He/she might also recommend that you stop smoking, at least for the days prior to the surgery, as this can affect your recovery.

 If you have gone through menopause, your doctor might have you use estrogen cream for some weeks prior to your surgery.
 This is for making the skin in the area healthier for surgery.

 During the surgery, you will first lie on the surgery table, after which you will receive the sedatives that will make you unconscious or numb the surgery area.

 The surgeon will cut away an area of the diseased tissue.
 He/she will also remove a small amount of additional tissue around the area.
 This helps to ensure that all the diseased tissue is gone.
 The surgeon will then remove layers of tissue, which may include fat under your skin.